-Hot cross buns are traditionally eaten in New Zealand, Australia, Great Britain and Canada at Great Friday just before the Easter.
+Hot cross buns are traditionally eaten in New Zealand, Australia, Caribbean, Great Britain and Canada at Great Friday just before the Easter.

 For me, they are definitely a year round keeper.
 Being very soft, they are perfect for breakfast, for lunch dessert or as a simple snack.

 Scrumptious sourdough hot cross buns

 Yields: 12 buns

 The dough for these hot cross buns was mixed in the late afternoon, left to rise for 2 hours at room temperature, put in the fridge overnight, shaped in the morning, left to rise for couple of hours and baked in the afternoon of that day.